n8acl/dapnet_paging_gateway/docs/configure_freepbx.md

 * Click ```Submit```
 * Click ```Apply Changes```

-Almost there.
-Now we can finally run everything.
+That should do it.
+Now we should be able to [send a page to a user](https://n8acl.github.io/dapnet_paging_gateway/using_the_gateway/).